-Switzerland seeks to evacuate its nationals from coronavirus epicentre
+Swiss suspend flights to and from China amid coronavirus outbreak

 Travel plans

-British Airways announced on Wednesday that it was suspending flights to mainland China as deaths from the fast-spreading new virus leapt from 26 to 132 and the first cases emerged in the Middle East.
+A number of other airlines, including American Airlines and British Airways, have suspended flights to mainland China as deaths from the fast-spreading new virus leapt from 26 to 132 and the first cases emerged in the Middle East.
 More than 6,000 casesexternal link have been reported thus far, largely in China.

-US airlines are reportedly considering similar measures.
-Swiss International Airlines indicated that there have been no changes in its flight schedule to China but that it is following developments very closely and will decide on further action in cooperation with the responsible authorities if necessary.

 Cases in Switzerland